MahouTn/AWS-3-tier-Terraform-Homelab/README.md

 ```
 -> terraform destroy
 ```
+This will safely terminate all EC2 instances, delete the RDS database, and remove all network infrastructure.

 WARNING: This command is destructive and will terminate the EC2 instances, delete the RDS database, and remove all network infrastructure.
 All data will be lost.

-This will safely terminate the EC2 instance and remove all network infrastructure.